jeroenrijsdijk/concertina/README.md

 Please note:
  1. $tinakeys  depends on YOUR concertina.
 The note of the buttons on yours can be different from mine!

- 2. this scripts only plots one winner; a few lines earlier you see what possible variations are worth trying: the notes with '??' have more options.
+ 2. this scripts only plots a few winners;

+ a few lines earlier you see what possible variations are worth trying: the notes with '??' have more options.
 You see option button 25 of 28 to play A2:
   - 28 is in 12 routes,
   - 25 in 2 routes.
  the notes with OK are pretty sure about.

-these 14 are the best routes for Patsy Gearys (listen to Bothy Band):
+these 14 are the best routes for Patsy Gearys.
+See PNG for visualisation

 OK:{25=>14}{25=>"LC1-PULL=A2"}